INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 A model used for classification.
 These models handle targets that contains discrete values such as `0`/`1` or `cat`/`dog`.
-For example in scikit-learn `LogisticRegression` or `HistGradientBosstingClassifier` are classifier classes.
+For example in scikit-learn `LogisticRegression` or `HistGradientBoostingClassifier` are classifier classes.

 Note: for historic reasons the `LogisticRegression` name is confusing.